 Mary Ann Sieghart Keynote Speaker

-- Broadcaster, journalist and author of bestselling book, 'The Authority Gap' (2021)
+- Broadcaster, journalist and author of award-winning and bestselling book, 'The Authority Gap' (2021)

 - Assistant Editor, The Times (1998-2007)